LEVEL: A LEVEL

 - Sports Psychology

 Level 3 standard entry requirements: 5 GCSEs at grade 4 or above including Mathematics and English Language or Literature.
-Grade 5 in one of the core Sciences.
+Grade 5 in Science (Double) or in Biology.

 Is Psychology a Science?

 How long are the exams?

 There are 3 exams at the end of 2 years and each exam is 2 hours long.

 There is no formally assessed coursework however students are encouraged to carry out practical work to support the development of your research methods and collection skills.